gbmhunter/MFixedPoint/README.rst

 Usage
 =====

-See the unit tests in ./test/ for more usage examples!
+See the unit tests in :code:`test/` for more usage examples!

 ::

+	// Include the API header which provides access to all of the fixed-point
+	// data types
-	#include "/src/api/MFixedPointApi.hpp"
+	#include "MFixedPoint/api/MFixedPointApi.hpp"

 	int main()
 	{
-		// Create two 32-bit fixed-point numbers with 24 decimal bits and 8 fractional bits.
+		// Create two 32-bit fast fixed-point numbers with 24 decimal bits and 8 fractional bits.
 		// This constructor converts from doubles
 		Fp32f<8> aFpNum1 = Fp32f<8>(3.2);
 		Fp32f<8> aFpNum2 = Fp32f<8>(0.6);